-ExpectationsPosted over 4 years ago by Holly
+ExpectationsPosted almost 5 years ago by Holly

 A friend with several children related to me how they had gotten a 6-month-old Golden Retriever.
 Before long, the dog jumped up on the 5-year-old, knocked her to the ground, and scratched her face with a claw.
 The dog did this repeatedly, wantonly, even when the girl would begin crying, even after being clearly told "no".
 The dog was quickly returned to the shelter.
 He was clearly not a good dog and probably not a real Golden Retriever, because it's common knowledge that Golden Retrievers and Good Dogs in general are gentle and harmless to children.

 The differences between happiness and disaster when owning dogs is expectations.
 Just like marriage, or having a baby, we can set sail with certain ideas about how the other party will act.